MDWaseeqAhmed/Sales-Analysis-Project/README.md

   To solve this question I used 'combinations' and 'Counter' function to count the values which was ordered by the customer togeter.

 ### Question 5.
 What product sold the most?
 And Why was it sold?
-  To solve this question I used 'for' loop and 'line' chart to represent the findings.
-And i also used the help of stack-overflow to create the second chart which was quite hard to create.
+  To solve this question I used 'for' loop and 'box' plot with 'line' chart to represent the findings.
+And I also used the help of stack-overflow to create the second chart which was quite hard to create.